jiyundi/kl_measurement_cocheck/README.md

 To Pranjal:

-Here are all the codes (nowhere else) I built and run chains.
+Here are my codes I built and run chains.

 * See [`build_mock.py`](./build_mock.py) for building mocks.